Affordable Raccoon Removal Brampton

 Because cosmetic pesticides are banned in Ontario, nematodes are used instead to control grub populations.
 Applying nematodes annually in August or September is the best way to target these pests.
 You can also have your lawn aerated by a maintenance company annually in the spring or fall to encourage deeper and stronger root systems that are more difficult for the grubs to damage.

 At-Home Raccoon Prevention Techniques For Brampton Homeowners

 Preventing raccoons and other mammals from damaging your home and yard is as easy as cutting off their food supply.
 Start by keeping garbage cans and green bins inside the garage until pick-up day, or if no secured space is available, use only raccoon-proof lids.
 You should also install a chimney cap, trim tree branches that hang near your roof, and check the entirety of your property periodically to find and repair any new cracks or holes.
 Keeping your lawn well-aerated and grub-free will also help to keep these mammals from treating your yard like a free buffet.

 While the cleverness and dexterity of these mammals are impressive, this admiration can also turn to annoyance if a raccoon uses these skills to invade your property.
 Call in a Brampton raccoon removal expert to take care of your critter problem quickly, thoroughly, and humanely.
 Then, be sure to practice smart wildlife prevention strategies to ensure you have no more unwanted guests living in your attic, shed, garden, or balcony.

-Best Raccoon Removal Brampton Tips for Keeping Raccoons Off Your Property
+Best Wildlife Control Tips for Keeping Raccoons Off Your Brampton Property